-The figure shows that moving the top vertex of the original triangle along a line parallel to the opposite side will definitely not produce a triangle that encloses the original, because, whichever way the vertex is moved on that line (the dashed line in Figure Para) the change produces a triangle with two new sides, one partly inside the old triangle and the other outside the old triangle.
+The figure shows that moving the top vertex of the original triangle along a line parallel to the opposite side will definitely not produce a triangle that encloses the original, because, whichever way the vertex is moved on a line parallel to the opposite site (the dashed black line in Figure Para) the change produces a triangle with two new sides, one partly inside the old triangle and the other outside the old triangle.
 So the new triangle cannot enclose the old one, or be enclosed by it.

+We therefore cannot read off from this diagram any answer to the question how sliding a vertex of a triangle along a line parallel to the opposite side affects the area.
 Proving the theorem that moving a vertex of a triangle in a direction parallel to the opposite side does not alter the area is left as an exercise for the reader, though I shall return to it below.

 There is a standard proof used to establish a formula for the area of a triangle, which requires consideration of different configurations, as we'll see below.
 (The need for case analysis is a common feature of mathematical proof Lakatos 1976).

 Exercise for the reader:

 Try to formulate a theorem about what happens to the sides of a triangle if a vertex moves along a line that goes through the vertex but does not go through the triangle, like the dashed line in Figure Para, above.

-BACK TO CONTENTS

 Some observations on the above examples

 The examples above show that many humans looking at a triangle are not only able to see and think about the particular triangle displayed, but can also use the perceived triangle to support thinking and reasoning about large, indeed infinitely large, sets of possible triangles, related in different ways to the original triangle.

-Note: